-2.1.
-Summary
+2.1 Summary

 - A. The WBC has 3 types of evaluation judges: sensory, technical, and head. - i.
 Round One of the World Barista Championship will be run with 4 sensory judges, 1 technical judge, and 1 head judge.
-Non-scoring shadow judges may be present on stage. - The Semi-Final and Final Rounds of the World Barista Championship will be run with 4 sensory judges and 1 head judge.
 Non-scoring shadow judges may be present on stage.
-In the absence of a technical judge, the head judge will evaluate the Station Management and cleanliness at the end of the performance/competition time. - B. Competitors will serve 1 beverage from all 3 categories of drinks (espresso, milk beverage, signature beverage) to each of the 4 sensory judges, for a total of 12 drinks, during a period of 15 minutes. - C. The competitor decides the order in which the drink categories are served; however, any category of drinks must be completed (e.g., all 4 single espressos are served) before a competitor may serve another category of drinks, otherwise they will be disqualified.
+Round One also includes the Team Bar, which is scored separately and for the purposes of advancing a Wild Card winner to the Semi-Finals. - ii.
+The Semi-Final and Final Rounds of the World Barista Championship will be run with 4 sensory judges and 1 head judge.
+Non-scoring shadow judges may be present on stage.
+In the absence of a technical judge, the head judge will evaluate the Station Management and cleanliness at the end of the performance/competition time.

+- B. Competitors will serve 1 beverage from all 3 categories of drinks (espresso, milk beverage, signature beverage) to each of the 4 sensory judges, for a total of 12 drinks, during a period of 15 minutes. - C. The competitor decides the order in which the drink categories are served; however, any category of drinks must be completed (e.g., all 4 single espressos are served) before a competitor may serve another category of drinks, otherwise they will be disqualified.
 Preparation and service of signature beverage elements are allowed at any time during the competition time. - D. Within each category (espresso, milk beverage, and signature beverage), drinks may be served in any combination to judges (e.g., 1 at a time, 2 at a time, or all 4 simultaneously).
 Sensory judges will begin evaluating their drink as soon as it is served, unless otherwise instructed by the competitor. - E. All 4 drinks within each category must be prepared using the same coffee; however, the coffee used may change between categories.
-The 4 drinks of each category must contain the same ingredients and follow the same recipe as each other.
-Deliberately preparing and serving varied drinks within a category will result in a score of 0 in Taste Balance for those drinks that deviate in recipe from the beverage that is served first.

-- F. Competitors may produce as many drinks as they choose during the competition; however, only drinks served to the sensory judges will be evaluated. - G. Team bar service is required for all competitors. - i.
-All coffee and coffee brewing tools will be provided for the competitors and the list will be communicated as soon as confirmed. - ii.
-There will be 20 minutes of preparation time and 40 minutes of service time, and 20 minutes of clean up time in each service. - iii.
-Only competitors who have attended their Team Bar shifts will be eligible for the Wild Card semi-finals slot. - H. Head judges cannot be served.
-Nothing consumable (e.g., water, beverages, etc.) should be served or provided for the head judge.
+The 4 drinks of each category must contain the same ingredients and follow the same recipe as each other, which includes temperature on the group head.
+Deliberately preparing and serving varied drinks within a category will result in a score of 0 in Taste Experience for those drinks that deviate in recipe from the beverage that is served first. - F. Competitors may produce as many drinks as they choose during the competition; however, only drinks served to the sensory judges will be evaluated. - G. Food may be served but will not be consumed during any course. - H. Head judges cannot be served.
+Nothing consumable (e.g., water, beverages, etc.) will be consumed or evaluated by the head judge. - I. Team Bar service is required for all competitors.
+Any competitor who does not show up for their Team Bar service, is more than 5 minutes late for the shift start, or who does not complete their shift will not be eligible for the Wild Card slot.
+Further, competitors who do not attend and complete their shift will incur a +1 on their ranking, for the purposes of calculating the winning team.